getappmap/archive-action/README.md

     revision: ${{ github.event.pull_request.base.sha }}
 ```

-### Code Review with a Pull Request Trigger in a Matrix Build
+### Matrix Build (`pull_request` workflow trigger)

-This example is used in a matrix build to archive AppMaps and later merge the maps for analysis.
+This example shows how to use the archive actions in a matrix build to archive the AppMaps on each worker node, then to combine them together for analysis.

 To learn more about how to setup a multi-build matrix runner with AppMap refer to the [AppMap Documentation](https://appmap.io/docs/setup-appmap-in-ci/matrix-builds.html)